-ICMR Appoints Suburban Diagnostics to Test COVID-19
+ICMR appoints Suburban Diagnostics to test COVID-19

+Suburban Diagnostics has been appointed by the Indian Council of Medical Research (ICMR), Department of Health Research as one of the private labs to test for COVID-19.

-MUMBAI, March 25, 2020 /PRNewswire/ -- Suburban Diagnostics has been appointed by Indian Council of Medical Research (ICMR), Department of Health Research as one of the private labs to test for COVID-19.
+Mumbai (Maharashtra) [India], March 25 (ANI/PRNewswire): Suburban Diagnostics has been appointed by the Indian Council of Medical Research (ICMR), Department of Health Research as one of the private labs to test for COVID-19.
 Suburban Diagnostics is accredited by NABL and CAP and is ready to serve the community in this crisis.
 With utmost credibility and all requisite lab provisions in place, Suburban Diagnostics is ensuring reporting within 24 hours, by running two batches daily at 10 am and 2 pm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)